Keeping AutoCast Running

 Behind the scenes, AutoCast runs an internal watchdog that monitors the playback engine independently of the Silence Sensor.
 The watchdog tracks when audio was last playing and checks in at regular intervals.
 If it detects that the engine has stopped responding — even if the Silence Sensor hasn't fired yet — it escalates through a three-stage recovery process:

-Stage 1 — Nudge.
-AutoCast sends a gentle "wake up" signal to the automation engine, encouraging it to resume on its own.
+Stage 1 — Nudge (after about 5 minutes of no audio).
+AutoCast sends a gentle "advance to the next event" signal to the automation engine, encouraging it to resume on its own.
 Many transient problems resolve at this stage.
+An alert email goes out so you know recovery began.

-Stage 2 — Engine Rebuild.
-If the nudge doesn't work, AutoCast tears down and rebuilds the audio engine from scratch.
-This is more aggressive but handles situations where the engine has reached an unrecoverable state internally.
-Audio resumes from the current position in the log.
+Stage 2 — Engine Rebuild (after about 7 minutes).
+If the nudge doesn't work, AutoCast tears down and rebuilds the audio engine from scratch, then re-cues the next event.
+This is more aggressive but handles situations where the engine has reached an unrecoverable state internally — usually after an audio device hiccup or a USB renegotiation.

 The watchdog operates silently.
 Under normal conditions, you'll never know it's there.
-You'll only see evidence of it in the Report Log if something unusual happened overnight.
+You'll only see evidence of it in the Report Log and in your alert inbox if something unusual happened overnight.

 Reboot Recovery